testpatchesorg/qubership-workflow-hub/docs/actions-workflows-catalog.md

 Central directory of available GitHub Actions and Reusable Workflows in this repository.

 Purpose:

 * Single place to browse everything (active + deprecated) with short descriptions.
 * Shows deprecation status so you avoid adopting legacy components.
-* Fast jumping-off point to each Action / Workflow detail README.
+* Fast jumping-off point to each Action / Workflow detail readme.

 Deprecation & evolution rules are defined in [Standards & Change Policy](standards-and-change-policy.md).
 Always check that document before modifying or depending on a deprecated component.

 ---

 ## 🔄 Actions

 | Action | Description |
 |--------|-------------|
 | [assets-action](../actions/assets-action/README.md) | Alternative asset archiving / upload path (legacy alias) |